EzeOnoky/Project-Base-Learning-7/README.md

 ## STEP 1 – ***PREPARE NFS SERVER***

-### 1. - I Spinned up a new EC2 instance with RHEL Linux 8 Operating System.
+### 1. - I Spinned up a new EC2 instance with RHEL Linux 9 Operating System.
+For Rhel 9 server, i used Rhel 9 server(HVM)
-For Rhel 8 server use this ami RHEL-8.6.0_HVM-20220503-x86_64-2-Hourly2-GP2 (ami-035c5dc086849b5de)
+Note: Below can still be used : ami RHEL-8.6.0_HVM-20220503-x86_64-2-Hourly2-GP2 (ami-035c5dc086849b5de)

 ###  2. - Based on my LVM experience from **Project 6**, I Configured 3 LVM on the Server.

-1st I want to create a partition on the physical disk - xvdf, xvdh, xvdg, then we switch to logical volume management.
+First, I want to create a partition on the physical disk - xvdf, xvdh, xvdg, then switch to logical volume management.

 Use gdisk utility to create a single partition on each of the 3 disks - xvdf, xvdh, xvdg, Install lvm2 package, created physical volume, created a volume group, created logical volume, formated the disk with xfs file system